 1. The prompt was ambiguous and Claude picked a plausible interpretation

 How to spot it: After the work, look at your original prompt with fresh eyes.
-If you can identify 2+ valid interpretations, ambiguity was the cause.
+If you can identify two or more valid interpretations, ambiguity was the cause.

 2. Claude skimmed a long prompt and missed the key sentence

-Long prompts (>200 words) sometimes get summarized into “the main ask” — your secondary constraints or specific framing drop out.
-Claude works from the summary.
+Long prompts (more than ~200 words) sometimes get compressed into “the main ask” — your secondary constraints or specific framing drop out.
+Claude works from the compressed version.

 How to spot it: The work matches the first major instruction in your prompt but ignores conditions added later (“but make sure it doesn’t break the email path”).